Quake4/MindMiner/Config.md

     * **Key** [string] - currency name from [supported list](https://api.coinbase.com/v2/exchange-rates?currency=BTC) + `mBTC`.
     * **Value** [int] - the number of digits after the decimal point.

-## MindMiner algorithms config
+## Algorithms
-MindMiner algorithms config placed in algorithms.txt file into root application folder.
+MindMiner algorithms settings placed in algorithms.txt file into root application folder.

 Algorithms config read on each loop.
 You may change configuration at any time and it will be applied on the next loop.
 If you delete algorithms config or change to wrong json format it will be created default on the next loop.